mdaley/lein-kinesis/README.md

 ## Configuration

-There are optional pieces of configuration that control how the plugin operates:
+There is only one configuration option:

 ```clojure
 (defproject my-project "1.0.0-SNAPSHOT"